wei4194162/prepare_coco_for_openimage/README.md

 Note: Use `read_classes.py` to get all the classes of openimage datasets.

 <h4 id="1">2. modify coco_classes</h4>

 In `mmdetection/mmdet/core/evaluation/class_names.py` .
 Change the tuple of CLASSES to the tuple of the dataset.
 E.g:
+In `mmdetection/mmdet/datasets/coco.py`.
+Change the tuple of CLASSES to the tuple of the dataset.
+E.g:

 ```
 def coco_classes():